marcusolsson/obsidian-projects/README.md

 For example, if you're a content manager, Projects can help you manage your content calendar.
 Create drafts, keep track of their status, and when they are scheduled to be published.

+If you have any questions, or want to stay updated, check out [Projects Discussions](https://github.com/marcusolsson/obsidian-projects/discussions).

 ## Philosophy

 Design decisions are guided by the following principles: